 Ashcroft released his first solo album Alone with everybody in 2000.
 The record’s instrumentation was more sparse and acted as a vehicle for Ashcroft’s growing songwriting skills.
 The single A song for the lovers was a hit in Britain.
 The singer continued in his familiar confident manner with the albums “Human conditions” and the excellent “Keys to the world”.
 The soulful sound of the latter, brought Ashcroft back into the general public’s attention and onto radio with songs like Break the night with colour and Words just get in the way.

 By the time Ashcroft appeared with Coldplay at Live 8 he had long acquired the status of legend.
 A title that the confident singer made sure that the public knew he was aware of.
 Himself and Coldplay performed a version of the giant Verve hit Bittersweet symphony.
-Coldplay frontman Christ Martin introduced Ashcroft and the tune as “the best song ever written, and here’s the best singer in the world”.
+Coldplay frontman Chris Martin introduced Ashcroft and the tune as “the best song ever written, and here’s the best singer in the world”.

 The Verve themselves reunited in 2007 to the excitement of fans, especially British ones.
 They released one album, Forth and the single Love is noise was possibly one of their career highlights.
 The sound of the album featured the trademark neo-psychedelia of the band, the electronic instrumentation building an impenetrable wall of sound and of course, Ashcroft’s own passionate singing.
 It was to